CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/README.md

 Alternatively, you can use `--force-recreate`

 1. You can also use `docker compose up -d --build --force-recreate` to ensure that Docker recreates the nginx container

+### 3. If you've added a new service to the `docker-compose.yaml` file, make the same changes to the tests and backend files

+If not, the integration tests may fail